raheemadamboev/portfolio/README.md

 Notepad is completely offline and ad-free.
 Regarding adding notes, it has never been straightforward like this.
 The app supports multiple languages (English, Russian, Korean, Uzbek).
 You can also set a PIN code to protect your notes.

-- **17 000+ downloads in Google Play Store so far**
+- **20 000+ downloads in Google Play Store so far**
 - **4.3 overall stars in Google Play Store**

-MVVM, Git, Material Design, Room, Threading, R8...
+MVVM, Git, Material Design, Room, Threading, R8, Custom Views...

 ## 8. StockX Pro